IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ## Project Status
 The project has successfully completed the implementation of the core RAG pipeline, backend services, and the initial phases of Strapi CMS integration (Setup, Configuration, and API Integration).

-The project is currently focused on **Milestone 6: Strapi CMS Integration - Phase 3: Synchronization Testing**.
-This involves rigorously testing the webhook-based synchronization between Strapi and the RAG pipeline's vector store to ensure real-time data integrity.
+The project has successfully completed **Milestone 6: Strapi CMS Integration - Phase 3: Synchronization Testing**.
+All webhook events (`publish`, `update`, `unpublish`, `delete`) are now fully verified, ensuring robust, real-time data integrity between the CMS and the RAG pipeline.

 ## Key Features